zibhub/GNDMS/installation-guide/index.md

  This section describes the actual installation of the GNDMS software into the Globus Container.
 It requires that your system has been prepared as described in the previous section.
+Again the following steps should be executed by the `globus` user.

 * Please enter `$GNDMS_SOURCE` and exeucte `gndms-buildr install`